Member Recruitment Best Practices

 - Run programs concurrent with National Engineers Week (EWeek).
 IEEE Sections can sponsor exhibits, local science fairs and contests to promote this week-long technical event in February.

-- Conduct a Professional Society Day and have a table exhibit of IEEE benefits and services such as IEEE continuing education courses and Standards committee participation.
+- Conduct a Professional Society Day and have a table exhibit of IEEE benefits and services.

 - Share positive IEEE experiences with your colleagues during professional meetings.
 This will show potential members what IEEE means to you.